aleenayh/aleenayh/README.md

 ## Meet Aleena
 I build web apps and games.
 Primarily React/Typescript/Node but always eager to try new things.
 Working remote since before it was cool.
+Startup native.
 Consumer of horror media of all varieties and a board game/tabletop roleplay game geek.

 <!--
 **aleenayh/aleenayh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.